Foundation Diet and Health

 Use as a medicinal plant:

-As a home remedy, alcohol extracts of basil are used in ointments and poultices to treat wounds that are healing poorly or festering.
-You can apply a fresh basil rub to insect bites.1,2,12
+As a home remedy, alcoholic extracts of basil are used in ointments and compresses to treat slow-healing or festering wounds.
+Freshly crushed leaves can be applied to insect bites.
+1,2,12

-As a potted plant, you can grow basil indoors, on the windowsill, or on the balcony.
-In spring, you can put potted basil outside during the day and as soon as the temperatures no longer fall below 12 °C at night as well.13
+As a potted plant, basil is grown indoors, on the windowsill or balcony.
+In spring, the potted plant can be placed outside during the day and, as soon as the temperature no longer drops below 12 °C, also overnight.
+13

-Should you transplant or split basil?
-To encourage "growing", you can divide potted basil, which is usually quite dense, into several parts and place these in a larger flower box with potting soil and mineral fertilizer (or coffee grounds).
-Basil benefits from being harvested regularly.3
+Should you repot / divide basil?
+The potted plants, which are usually densely seeded, can be divided into several pieces for better growth and placed in a larger pot with potting soil and mineral fertilizer (or coffee grounds).
+Basil benefits from a regular harvest.
+3

 Animal protection — species protection — animal welfare:

-Medicinal herb: In Latin, basil is called Basilici herba (syn.
-Herba Basilici, Herba Ocimi) and essential oil is called Basilici aetheroleum (syn.
+Medicinal drug: In Latin, basil herb is called Basilici herba (syn.
+Herba Basilici, Herba Ocimi) and essential basil oil is called Basilici aetheroleum (syn.
 Oleum Basilici).

 Bibliography - 13 Sources